PREMEDICATION1

 • Permanently discontinue BAVENCIO for life-threatening (Grade 4) immune-mediated adverse reactions, recurrent severe (Grade 3) immune-mediated reactions that require systemic immunosuppressive treatment, or an inability to reduce corticosteroid dose to 10 mg or less of prednisone or equivalent per day within 12 weeks of initiating corticosteroids

-• Dose modifications for BAVENCIO for adverse reactions that require management different from these general guidelines are summarized below
+• Dosage modifications for BAVENCIO for adverse reactions that require management different from these general guidelines are summarized below

 General corticosteroid management